-Some of the sports stories The Associated Press is covering Monday.
-A full Sports Digest will be sent at about 3 p.m.
+Some of the sports stories The Associated Press is covering Friday.
+A full Sports Digest will be sent by 3 p.m.
 All times EDT: